 What is the most flattering lighting for portraits?

-So, the most flattering lighting for portraits is not just a matter of deciding the type of lighting – natural or flash, soft or hard, bright or dim.
+The most flattering lighting for portraits isn’t just a matter of deciding the type of lighting – natural or flash, soft or hard, bright or dim.
 It’s about:

 - first deciding what type of image you want to create,